keboola/connection-docs/orchestrator/running/index.md

 {: .image-popup}
 ![Screenshot - Orchestration Jobs](/orchestrator/running/job-retry.png)

+Only failed tasks and failed and not executed phases will be checked by default.
 Additional properties control the execution of tasks within orchestration:

 - Task can be marked as *Active*/inactive.
 Marking the task as inactive means that it won't be run with the orchestration and it is useful for temporarily skipping something.
-- Enabling *Continue on Failure* on a task means that even if that task fails, the orchestration will continue running (and will end with a `warning` state).
+- Enabling *Continue on Failure* on a task means that even if that task fails, the orchestration will continue running to following phases (and will end with a `warning` state).
 This feature is useful when a datasource becomes temporarily unstable and you still want to try best-effort extracting it.
 - It is also possible to set *Task Parameters*.
 This a low-level feature which modifies the parameters sent to the underlying [API call](https://developers.keboola.com/integrate/jobs/#creating-and-running-a-job).
-- Action, always `run`, except for [GoodData Writer](/writers/gooddata/).
+- Action is always `run`, except for [GoodData Writer](/writers/gooddata/).

 ## Automation
 When you are content with the orchestration setting, it's time to automate its execution.
 This is done simply by setting